auth0/docs/articles/quickstart/native/flutter/download.md

 <!-- markdownlint-disable MD041 -->

-> On every step, if you have a [custom domain](https://auth0.com/docs/customize/custom-domains), replace the `YOUR_AUTH0_DOMAIN` placeholder with your custom domain instead of the value from the settings page.
+> On every step, if you have a <a href="https://auth0.com/docs/customize/custom-domains" target="_blank">custom domain</a>, replace the `YOUR_AUTH0_DOMAIN` placeholder with your custom domain instead of the value from the settings page.

 ## 1. Configure the Auth0 application